 There are no matters or proposed actions included in the Agenda of the Meeting that may give rise to a possible exercise by stockholders of their appraisal rights.
-Generally, however, the stockholders of Vivant Corporation (hereinafter referred to as "Vivant" or the "Company" or the "Registrant") have the right of appraisal in the following instances: (a) in case any amendment to the articles of incorporation has the effect of changing or restricting the rights of any stockholder or class of shares, or of authorizing preferences in any respect superior to those of outstanding shares of any class, or of extending or shortening the term of corporate existence; (b) in case of sale, lease, exchange, transfer, mortgage, pledge or other disposition of all or substantially all of the corporate property and assets as provided in the Corporation Code; and (c) in case of merger or consolidation.
+Generally, however, the stockholders of Vivant Corporation (hereinafter referred to as "Vivant" or the "Company" or the "Registrant") have the right of appraisal in the following instances: (a) in case any amendment to the articles of incorporation has the effect of changing or restricting the rights of any stockholder or class of shares, or of authorizing preferences in any respect superior to those of outstanding shares of any class, or of extending or shortening the term of corporate existence; (b) in case of sale, lease, exchange, transfer, mortgage, pledge or other disposition of all or substantially all of the corporate property and assets as provided in the Corporation Code; (c) in case of merger or consolidation; and (d) investment of corporate funds in another corporation or business or for any purpose other than the primary purpose for which it was organized (Sections 42 and 81 of the Corporation Code).